Felixsavedra-1/redbullracing-f1-analytics/README.md

 ```

 This will:
-1. Extract data from Ergast F1 API (2005-2024 by default)
+1. Extract data from the Ergast F1 API (2005–2024 by default)
 2. Transform and clean the data
-3. Load data into MySQL database
+3. Load data into the configured database

 **Option B: Run steps individually**
 ```bash